Blog

 Be sure to use the correct customs codes for your merchandises in the EU, using the latest data from official sources .

-Here are 4 methods to determine the customs code of your goods, or to verify the validity of a code in the new EU Customs Tariff 2023: Please note: updates may occur during the year.
+Here are 4 methods to determine the customs code of your goods, or to verify the validity of a code in the new Customs Tariff 2024:

-1. Eur-Lex: Download and track changes in the European customs tariff 2023
+2. Eur-Lex: download and track changes the European customs tariff 2024

 To identify changes, look for (ctrl + f) the ★ or ■ signs in the PDF version: